EvanBacon/expo-quick-actions/README.md

 - `id: string`: A unique identifier for the action.
 - `title: string`: The title of the action.
-- `subtitle?: string | null`: The subtitle of the action.
+- `subtitle?: string | null`: The subtitle of the action, iOS-only.
 - `icon?: string | null`: Asset reference to use for the icon.
 - `params?: Record<string, number | string | boolean | null | undefined> | null`: Additional serial parameters for the action.